-- Elective credit: MSB 496R does not automatically fulfill Marriott School major requirements.
-In some cases it may be beneficial for a student to complete the course to count towards the 120 credit hour degree requirement.
+- Elective credit: MSB 199R and MSB 496R do not automatically fulfill BYU Marriott major requirements.
+In some cases, it may be beneficial for a student to complete the course to count towards the 120-credit hour degree requirement.
 Students should contact their academic advisor if they have further questions.

 - Graduate school: In some cases, academic internship credit may be desirable for students applying to graduate school.

 Aside from the reasons listed above, there is very little benefit in taking the MSB 496R or MSB 199R courses.
 Many students have the impression that an internship is not legitimate unless they receive academic credit.
-A line item on your transcript is not needed to validate the internship on your résumé.
+A line item on a transcript is not needed to validate the internship on a résumé.
 Most students can avoid the extra work and tuition cost.

-To receive academic credit, students will need to complete the following steps:
+To receive academic credit, students will need to complete this online student internship application.

-Once your online application and paperwork is submitted, we will approve or decline your application.
-If your application is approved, you will receive an email giving you permission to add the course (MSB 199R or 496R) through MyMap.
-You will not be able to add the course until you receive this email.
+Once a student’s online application is submitted, the internship coordinator will reach out to review the application, explain the course requirements, and answer any questions.
+If their application is approved, students will receive an email giving them access to add the internship course (MSB 199R or 496R) through MyMap.
+Students will not be able to add the course until they receive this email.
 This process may take up to seven business days.